kasparsd/minit/readme.txt

 == Changelog ==

+= 0.6.1 =
+* Almost a complete rewrite to merge the functionality of minit logic.
+* Fixes CSS URL path for scripts that use relative URLs

 = 0.6 =
 * Almost a complete rewrite to merge the functionality of minit logic.
 * Fixes CSS URL path for scripts that use relative URLs